Jaynabergman/WETO_ddRAD/06_Population_genomics_analyses/13_IQtree.md

 # Phylogenetic tree - IQTree

 ## Background
 Phylogenetic trees can help to answer "deep phylogenetic" questions.
 We are using the program **IQTREE** to reconstruct a maximum likelihood phylogenetic tree.
-Maximum likelyhood programs will find the tree that maximizes the probability of the data and uses nonparametric bootstrapping to get a confidence interval12555554
+Maximum likelyhood programs will find the tree that maximizes the probability of the data and uses nonparametric bootstrapping to get a confidence interval

-## vcf to fasta
+## vcf to nexus
-We need to convert the vcf file (from the step above) to a fasta file.
-We will use the pythong script and tutorial from the following website: https://github.com/edgardomortiz/vcf2phylip/blob/master/README.md.
+We need to convert the vcf file (from the step above) to a nexus file.
+We will use the python script and tutorial from the following website: https://github.com/edgardomortiz/vcf2phylip/blob/master/README.md.

 ### Inputs
 1. Filtered vcf file